FelicienLL/BUSULFANAPP/README.md

 # Installation

-Clone the repository or download its content in a .zip file after clicking on the green “Code” icon.
+## Prerequisites

-Note that the following packages, and their dependencies, are required to make the application work:
+The following packages, and their dependencies, are required to make the application work:

 ``` r
 install.packages("mapbayr") # and mrgsolve dependency